mbaranr/mbaranr.github.io/_projects/alife2025.md

     </div>
 </div>

-This raises a compelling question:
+This raises a compelling question...

-`Why not grow our own reservoirs?`
+> Why not grow our own reservoirs?

-Such an approach represents a crucial step toward modeling functional and adaptive morphogenesis.
+Achieving so represents a crucial step toward modeling a more functional, adaptive morphogenesis.

 If this intrigues you, read the [paper](https://arxiv.org/abs/2508.08091).
 You’ll find that many of the resulting reservoirs exhibit sparse “life-like” structures rather than small-world reservoirs.
 This suggests that form may play a deeper role in computation within dynamical systems than previously imagined.